 Department of Physics, Brandeis University

 Relaxation dynamics is used to study the nucleation of the modulated phase of CuAu from systems prepared in the disordered and ordered phases.

-Binary alloys are made by mixing two species of metals; in this case: Copper and Gold.
-If the two species are of roughly the same size then simple phase ordering will take place; that is to say at high temperatures (but still below the melting point of both species so there is still a crystalline structure) the two types of atoms are distributed randomly on the crystalline lattice while at low temperatures the two types of atoms will order in an alternating structure.
-In many alloys however the two species are of different sizes and the ordering is accompanied by a structural change in which the lattice size changes.
-This structural change induces an additional phase between the high temperature disordered phase and the low temperature ordered phase.
-This third phase is a modulated phase where the ordering of the atoms oscillates in space between the two types.
+Binary alloys are made by mixing two species of metals, in this case: Copper and Gold.
+If the two species are of roughly the same size, then simple phase order will take place; that is to say, at high temperatures (but still below the melting point of both species, so there is still a crystalline structure), the two types of atoms are distributed randomly on the crystalline lattice while at low temperatures the two types of atoms will order in an alternating structure.
+In many alloys, however, the two species are of different sizes, and the ordering is accompanied by a structural change in which the lattice size changes.
+This structural change induces an additional phase between the high-temperature disordered and low-temperature ordered phases.
+This third phase is modulated, where the ordering of the atoms oscillates in space between the two types.
 These video sequences will explore the formation of the modulated phase.
-The two sequences represent 2D simulations of a system which is prepared with two different initial conditions and then quenched to the temperature regime where the modulated phase is dominant.
-In the first sequence the system is prepared in the disordered regime while in the second sequence it is prepared in the ordered phase.
-The modulated phases which form from these different initial conditions have different structure and time evolution.
+The two sequences represent 2D simulations of a system prepared with two different initial conditions and then quenched to the temperature regime where the modulated phase is dominant.
+The system is prepared in the disordered regime in the first sequence, while in the second sequence, it is prepared in the ordered phase.
+The modulated phases from these initial conditions have different structures and time evolution.

 Quench from the Disordered Phase – 2D slice

 Quench from the Disordered Phase – 3D volume